awsdocs/amazon-chime-sdk-developer-guide/doc_source/use-create-call-api.md

 Any response for an event related AWS Lambda invocation is ignored\.

-When we receive a `RINGING` notification from the receiver, Amazon Chime SDK invokes the configured endpoint again\.
+When we receive a `RINGING` notification from the receiver, the Amazon Chime SDK invokes the configured endpoint again\.

 This example shows a typical invocation event for `RINGING`\.